 Don't let the exterior of this hotel with 396 rooms fool you.
 The property may stand on the site of the Munich Post Office and does have a 19th-century look, but the hotel has enough technology built into it to fascinate the most demanding gadget lover!
 One can browse the net using Wi-fi in the minimalist yet comfortable rooms, or head down to the solarium instead of catching the afternoon sun.
 But it's not just the gadget geeks the hotel caters to.
 The fitness center and the sauna are a big hit with all the visitors and so is the heated pool.
 Gourmet lovers can enjoy the food at one of the restaurants or enjoy a party at the discotheque.
 The Sofitel Munich Bayerpost also caters to the business fraternity and offers a self-service business center and multiple conference rooms.

 The Vier Jahreszeiten, or Four Seasons, is located on Maximilianstraße, Munich's premier boulevard.
 The hotel is frequented by the rich, as well as international stars.
-The hotel, built in 1858 in the Maximilian style, is refined and luxurious, without being too over the top.
-The Restaurant Vue Maximilian is renowned for its excellent local cuisine and views of the city.
+The hotel, built in 1858 in the Maximilian style of architecture, is refined and luxurious, without being too over the top.
+True refinement and class can be expected in the hotel's many rooms and suites, designed to retain an old-world charm while equipped with all the latest creature comforts.
+The hotel also has an eponymous spa that is renowned for its excellent, luxurious treatments while providing breathtaking views of the city.
 The piano bar and the lobby are also popular with locals.

 Marc Munchen is offers guests modern, comfortable, well-furnished rooms with all the amenities in the heart of Munich city.
 Just a short walk from Munich Central, the popular pedestrianized Karlsplatz, and Theresienwiese you can't beat the placement.
 Easily accessible via the U-Bahn, traveling around the city for work or sightseeing is extremely easy.
 Relax in the bright, airy rooms with Internet access, Air-conditioning, comfortable double beds, excellent cosmetics and more.
 A full continental style breakfast is available for guests in their cheerful breakfast room.
 It is advisable to book in advance especially for Oktoberfest.